-Soil, leaf tissue and irrigation water analysis for proper nutrition and fertilization of plants and crops
+Soil, leaf tissue and irrigation water analysis for proper nutrition and fertilization of crops

 Crop yields, as well as qualitative characteristics of some plants (i.e. ornamentals) such as attractiveness, appearance, or flower quality are influenced, besides other factors, by rational nutrition.
 The proper nutrition of plants has a direct relationship with their health.
 A well-run organism (plant or animal) responds to stress situations (from climate, diseases, insects or other enemies) better than a weakened and poorly-nourished organism.